AzinZeynali/bank-transaction-analyzer/README.md

 # Bank Transaction Analyzer

-A desktop GUI tool (Python + Tkinter) for analyzing bank transaction Excel exports — filter by date and document number, and flag documents with mismatched action codes.
+A desktop GUI tool (Python + Tkinter) for analyzing bank transaction Excel exports, filter by date and document number, and flag documents with mismatched action codes.

 ## Features
 - Load an Excel file (.xlsx/.xls) exported from a bank system